HAKSOAT/haksoat.github.io/_posts/2024-04-30-why-log-returns.md

 So in the first month, ACO increases by 5%, BCO increases by 10%.
 With these values, you do not need to know how much was invested, to know which investment had better returns.

-If one is to ask another question, “given the prices of BCO across three months, `55, 27.5, 55` after a starting price of 50 and having a simple return (percentage) of `10%, -50%, 100%`, what is the compound return after three months?”.
+If one is to ask another question, "given the prices of BCO across three months, `55, 27.5, 55` after a starting price of 50 and having a simple return (percentage) of `10%, -50%, 100%`, what is the compound return after three months?".

 Getting the compound return involves multiplying the simple returns, this is because the returns of month 1 influence month 2, the returns of month 1 and 2 influence month 3.
 If we are to calculate this using simple return (percentage), you will get misleading results.